I want to insure an occupied property during renovationsGet Quotes

 Home Renovation Insurance

-The costs of moving home – especially in what is still an uncertain housing market – may be encouraging more home owners than ever to renovate rather than sell up, buy somewhere else and move.
+The costs and stress associated with moving home may be encouraging more homeowners than ever to renovate rather than sell up, buy somewhere else and move.

-If you have a renovation project of your own in mind, however, it is important that you give due consideration to the need for home renovation insurance.
+If you have a renovation project of your own in mind, however, it is important that you understand the need for home renovation insurance.

 What is home renovation insurance and what does it cover?

 Home renovation insurance does just what it says – it provides protection for the structure and fabric of your home and its contents whilst renovation work is in progress.